Yatox18/KeyUI/README.md

 # EN
 - UI for FiveM made in HTML and JS mainly open via a command (/ key) to display the different keys available on your server
 - First UI made to practice
-- Pour tout support: Yatox#3203
+- For any question Yatox#3203

 # Preview